 Wexford Education Support Centre has also developed and forged strong working links and partnerships with various agencies and institutions.
 These active partnerships provide for the provision of specific educational interventions and the development of new opportunities to access post-graduate level study and the administration of a wide range of ancillary programmes.

-The Centre’s Local Course provision is extensive, it enables numerous worthwhile projects and programmes including Teaching and Learning in the Twenty-First Century (TL21), Something Fishy, Scríobh Leabhar, Concern Debates, School Excellence Award, Write A Book, Creative Clusters Programme, CraftED, Teacher Artist Partnership Projects and BLAST 2021/2022 Arts in Education Residency Initiative in Primary and Post-Primary Schools to mention but a few.
+The Centre’s Local Course provision is extensive, it enables numerous worthwhile projects and programmes including Teaching and Learning in the Twenty-First Century (TL 21), Something Fishy, Scríobh Leabhar, Concern Debates, School Excellence Award, Write A Book, Creative Clusters Programme, Teacher Artist Partnership and BLAST Arts in Education Programme in Primary and Post-Primary Schools to mention but a few.

 Our Centre is the National Base Centre for PDST Post Primary Health and Wellbeing and is also the base for two NCSE Special Educational Needs Officers.
 In addition to this, the Centre also acts as a meeting place, a Special Educational Needs Resource Centre and a Research Base.